 HISTORY

 The Fairfield County Common Pleas Court established the Hunter’s Run Conservancy District (HRCD) in March 1952.
 The primary purpose for forming the HRCD was to act as the local sponsor to implement the Work Plan prepared by the U.S Department of Agriculture – Soil Conservation Service (SCS) for the 49 square mile Hunter’s Run and Upper Hocking watershed located in Fairfield County.
-The May 1954 Work Plan as amended called for the construction of eight flood control structures and twenty-two gully or sedimentation control structures, to:
+The May 1954 Work Plan as amended called for the construction of eight flood control structures and twenty-two sedimentation control structures, to:

 • Reduce and retain potential flood waters